SIBO Symptoms, Causes, Testing & Diagnosis

 Treating your bacterial overgrowth is a 3-step approach that works to eliminate the overgrowth and restore your gut’s natural balance.
 My SIBO Breakthrough™ Program is a step-by-step process to help you beat small intestinal bacterial overgrowth for good.
 In it, you find all the information you need to get control over the overgrowth.
 With the SIBO Breakthrough™ Program, not only do you get information, supplements, and a solution, you also get the support you need to take on these three steps.
 Check out my video below:

 Starve the overgrown bacteria by removing the foods that feed it from your diet.
 This means cutting all sugar and alcohol and limiting carbohydrates such as fruit, starchy vegetables, grains, and legumes.

 While some inflammatory foods can be reintroduced after getting your gut back in balance, I recommend a SIBO diet that ditches gluten and dairy for good, particularly if you have an autoimmune or thyroid condition.

 Step 2: Attack the Bacteria

-In my clinic I typically used the antibiotics Xifaxan and Neomyacin to attack the bad bacteria.
-Xifaxan is more effective with hydrogen-dominant SIBO and Neomyacin with methane-dominant SIBO.
+In my clinic, I typically used the antibiotics Xifaxan and Neomycin to attack the bad bacteria.
+Xifaxan is more effective with hydrogen-dominant SIBO and Neomycin with methane SIBO.
 These antibiotics kill the pathogenic bacteria with the least amount of disruption to the good bacteria in your microbiome.

 Step 3: Restore Your Good Bacteria

 The final step is to restore the good bacteria in your gut.
 This will help support a strong immune system, optimal digestion, and nutrient absorption.
-Moreover, when it comes to SIBO you want to be particularly careful.
+Moreover, when it comes to small intestinal bacterial overgrowth you want to be particularly careful.
 Certain probiotics can add fuel to the fire and exacerbate your SIBO symptoms.